-The North of England already punches above it weight in handling 35% of the total port throughput of some 500 million tonnes p.a. in Great Britain and hosts 30% of the 40 million square metres of large distribution warehouses in the country.
+The North of England already punches above its weight in handling 35% of the total port throughput of some 500 million tonnes p.a. in Great Britain and hosts 30% of the 40 million square metres of large distribution warehouses in the country.
 In addition, 35% of all road freight and 56% of all rail freight has an origin or destination in the North, all of which demonstrates its existing competitiveness.

 TfN's Freight and Logistics Report identifies the opportunity to increase the proportion of goods to and from the North of England arriving directly by rail (whether to and from the South East ports or Scotland, for example), or by sea to northern ports; in either case by-passing the road network in the South and the Midlands.
-This cuts user costs, saving money for existing users and attracting employment by making logistics locations in the North more competitive.
+This cuts user costs, saving money